MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

   >**Did you know?** When you use Azure to stop your virtual machine, the status is *deallocated*.
 This means that any non-static public IPs are released, and you stop paying for the VM’s compute costs.

 ### Review

 In this lab, you have completed the following:

-+ Deployed zone-resilient Azure virtual machines by using the Azure portal.
+- Deployed zone-resilient Azure virtual machines using the Azure portal, ensuring high availability across different availability zones.
-+ Managed compute and storage scaling for virtual machines.
+- Managed the scaling of compute and storage resources for virtual machines to meet performance and capacity requirements.
-+ Created and configured Azure Virtual Machine Scale Sets.
+- Created and configured Azure Virtual Machine Scale Sets to automatically manage and scale a group of identical virtual machines based on demand.
-+ Scaled Azure Virtual Machine Scale Sets.
+- Scaled Azure Virtual Machine Scale Sets to adjust the number of instances according to changing workload demands, ensuring optimal resource utilization.
-+ Created a virtual machine using Azure PowerShell (optional 1).
+- Created a virtual machine using Azure PowerShell (optional), gaining hands-on experience with automation and scripting for VM provisioning.
-+ Created a virtual machine using the CLI (optional 2).
+- Created a virtual machine using the Azure CLI (optional), leveraging command-line tools to streamline the VM deployment process.

+## Extend your learning with Copilot
+Copilot can assist you in learning how to use the Azure scripting tools.
+Copilot can also assist in areas not covered in the lab or where you need more information.
+Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
+Take a few minutes to try these prompts.

++ Provide the steps and the Azure CLI commands to create a Linux virtual machine.
++ Review the ways you can scale virtual machines and improve performance.
++ Describe Azure storage lifecycle management policies and how they can optimize costs.

+## Learn more with self-paced training

++ [Create a Windows virtual machine in Azure](https://learn.microsoft.com/training/modules/create-windows-virtual-machine-in-azure/).
+Create a Windows virtual machine using the Azure portal.
+Connect to a running Windows virtual machine using Remote Desktop
++ [Build a scalable application with Virtual Machine Scale Sets](https://learn.microsoft.com/training/modules/build-app-with-scale-sets/).
+Enable your application to automatically adjust to changes in load while minimizing costs with Virtual Machine Scale Sets.
++ [Connect to virtual machines through the Azure portal by using Azure Bastion](https://learn.microsoft.com/en-us/training/modules/connect-vm-with-azure-bastion/).
+Deploy Azure Bastion to securely connect to Azure virtual machines directly within the Azure portal to effectively replace an existing jumpbox solution, monitor remote sessions by using diagnostic logs, and manage remote sessions by disconnecting a user session.

+## Key takeaways

+Congratulations on completing the lab.
+Here are the main takeaways for this lab.

++ Azure virtual machines are on-demand, scalable computing resources.
++ Azure virtual machines provide both vertical and horizontal scaling options.
++ Configuring Azure virtual machines includes choosing an operating system, size, storage and networking settings.
++ Azure Virtual Machine Scale Sets let you create and manage a group of load balanced VMs.
++ The virtual machines in a Virtual Machine Scale Set are created from the same image and configuration.
++ In a Virtual Machine Scale Set the number of VM instances can automatically increase or decrease in response to demand or a defined schedule.

 ### You have successfully completed the lab